tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 });
 ```

 So overall, a relatively fine and safe OAuth flow.
-Utterances procurs an access token, and then sends it back for me to use to interact directly with the Github API.
+Utterances procurs an access token, and then sends it back for me to use to interact directly with the GitHub API.

 *...for the most part.*